-Understanding ulcer treatment for horses is critical for every horse owner.
-Did you know that endoscopic procedure reveals nearly 90 per cent of examined racehorses and up to 60 per cent of performance horses have gastric ulcers?
-Even more important, this syndrome doesn't affect only the equine athlete.
-Studies have shown that all horses are at risk, from newborns and yearlings, with occurrence rates of up to 50 percent.
+Understanding horse ulcer treatment is essential for every owner.
+Did you know that endoscopic procedure has revealed that nearly 90 per cent of examined racehorses and up to 60 per cent of performance horses have gastric ulcers?
+Even more importantly, this syndrome doesn't affect only the equine athlete.
+Studies have shown that all horses are at risk (Even newborns and yearlings!) with occurrence rates of up to 50 percent.

 Horses differ from humans because they secrete stomach acid continuously, even when not eating.
 Adult horses secrete 30 litres of gastric acid daily.
 When horses are unable to access food on a continual basis, such as when grazing, the pH balance of the stomach changes drastically and gastric juices begin to attack the stomach mucosa.
 Acid produced in the stomach is generally buffered by saliva which contains a high concentration of bicarbonate and mucus.

-If access to feed is reduced then consequently the saliva production is greatly reduced.
+If access to feed is limited, then consequently the horses' saliva production is reduced.
 As a result the squamous portion of the horse's stomach, the most common part to be affected, lacks the buffer bicarbonate and protective mucous coating to protect the stomach lining from acid.

-Various feed stuffs produce different amounts of saliva, for example 1 kg of hay takes 3000 chewing movements and produces 4 litres of saliva versus 1 kg of grain takes only 1000 chewing movements and produces 2 litres of saliva.
+Various feed stuffs produce different amounts of saliva.
+For example, 1kg of hay takes 3000 chewing movements and produces 4 litres of saliva, versus 1kg of grain, which takes only 1000 chewing movements and produces 2 litres of saliva.

 However, owners and trainers should inquire about ulcer treatment for horses if any or all of the signs are observed or reported in the horse.